leod/hncynic/train/README.md

 # Train

-We train a [Transformer](http://jalammar.github.io/illustrated-transformer/) translation model on the extracted title-comment pairs.
-In other words, we consider the prediction of comments as a translation problem by modelling `p(comment|title)`, which could also be interpreted as a language model conditioned on the title.
+We train a [Transformer](http://jalammar.github.io/illustrated-transformer/) translation model on the extracted title-comment pairs, considering the prediction of comments as a translation problem by modelling `p(comment|title)`.
+This can also be interpreted as a language model conditioned on the submission title.

 It is not obvious to me if this should work at all, since I'd think that the `p(comment|title)` distribution has a significantly larger entropy than the usual translation models.
 Let's just see what'll happen...